MarieCHessler/design-your-own-tote-bag/README.md

 The reason for the invalid escape sequence in *logo_and_intro* is the backslash used at the top of the D in the logo to make it look like a D. The reason for the trailing whitespace is that if it is removed the system interprets the backslash to be that escape character.
 This interpretation breaks the logo, which is why it is not removed.

-None of the errors presented above affect the code performance negatively.
+None of the errors or warnings presented above affect the code performance negatively.

 <br>